-The school or other educational institution named in an EHC Plan
+- The school or other educational institution named in an EHC Plan

 If you wish to appeal against a Local Authority decision related to the educational components of your child's EHC Plan, and want to request the Tribunal also considers your concerns about the health and/or social care aspects of the Plan, you should follow the normal process for bringing an appeal to the Tribunal and tick the box on the form relating to a health and/or social care appeal.
 Advice on making SEND appeals to the Tribunal is available from the https://www.gov.uk website.

 There will be an independent evaluation of the trial to inform a decision on whether the new tribunal recommendation powers should be continued after the trial.
 It is important that the evaluation is based on robust evidence and the evaluators are therefore strongly encouraging participation from parents and young people through telephone or online interviews.
-Parents and young people that take part in the trial will receive a letter from the Tribunal explaining more about the evaluation and how their personal data will be stored confidentially and how it will be protected.
+Parents and young people who take part in the trial will receive a letter from the Tribunal explaining more about the evaluation and how their personal data will be stored confidentially and how it will be protected.